On the asymptotic magnitude of subsets of Euclidean space: The magnitude of finite and positive definite metric spaces

 where we have used the symmetry of the metric.

-In many cases the following gives a method for calculating the magnitude.
+In many cases, such as for positive definite spaces (see the next subsection), the following gives a method for calculating the magnitude.
 Define the matrix $Z$ of exponentiated distances, indexed by the points of $X$, as follows: $Z_{x,x'}:=e^{-d(x,x')}$. \emph{If} $Z$ is invertible then $X$ has a unique weighting $w$, and $w_{x}$ is the sum of entries in the $x$th row in the inverse $Z^{-1}$:

 and thus the sum of all entries of $Z^{-1}$ gives the magnitude: